api3dao/airnode-protocol-v1/README.md

 unacceptable for the trust-minimized solution, as this introduces additional points of failure.

-An example of this can be seen in `DapiServer`, where Beacon sets are updated by collecting signed data from Airnodes and calling `updateDataFeedWithSignedData()` by a centralized agent.
+An example of this can be seen in `DapiServer`, where Beacon sets are updated by collecting signed data from Airnodes and calling `updateBeaconWithSignedData()` and `updateBeaconSetWithBeacons()` by a centralized agent.
 In the event that this service stops, Airnodes can update their respective Beacons by calling `fulfillPspBeaconUpdate()` if they have PSP subscriptions, or they can use `updateDataFeedWithSignedData()` only with their own signed data to update their respective Beacon (as [byog](https://byog.io/) does), after which the Beacon set can be updated by anyone by calling `updateBeaconSetWithBeacons()` or through a PSP subscription that will call `fulfillPspBeaconSetUpdate()` based on deviation conditions.
 The latter method of doing things is not expected to be used, yet it existing as a failsafe makes the former method acceptable.